networkop/networkop.github.io/content/post/2021-05-cumulus-ignite.md

 In the meantime, if you're interested, feel free to reach out to me and I'll try to help you get started using containerised Cumulus Linux both on a single node with containerlab and, potentially, even use it for large-scale simulations on top of Kubernetes.

+## July Updates

+Although it took me a lot longer than I anticipated, I've managed to merge all of my changes upstream:

+* Ignite [now supports](https://github.com/weaveworks/ignite/pull/836) connecting arbitrary number of extra interfaces defined in VM's [annotations](https://github.com/weaveworks/ignite/blob/main/pkg/constants/vm.go#L45).
+This opens up possibilities beyond the original network simulation use case, allowing Firecracker micro-VMs to transparently interconnect with any interfaces on the host (e.g. via SR-IOV CNI).
+* Containerlab release [0.15](https://containerlab.srlinux.dev/rn/0.15/) now includes a special `cvx` node that spins up a containerised Cumulus Linux which can be integrated with any number of the [supported nodes](https://containerlab.srlinux.dev/manual/kinds/kinds/) for multi-vendor labs and interop testing.
+I've also included a number of labs with different configurations covering everything from the basics of Cumulus Linux operation ([CTD](https://containerlab.srlinux.dev/lab-examples/cvx03/)) all the way to [advanced scenarios](https://containerlab.srlinux.dev/lab-examples/cvx04/) like symmetric EVPN with MLAG and MLAG-free multi-homing.